mauriciocordeiro/go-run/README.md

 | 5    | :runner: | :runner: | :runner: | :runner: |          | :runner: |          |
 | 6    | :runner: | :runner: | :runner: | :runner: | :runner: | :runner: |          |
 | 7    | :runner: | :runner: | :runner: | :runner: | :runner: | :runner: | :runner: |

-This is how the runs are scheduled by the frequency defined.

 ## Running Order of Operations